Central Intelligence Agency: 1953 Iranian coup d'état

 In 1951, Mohammad Mosaddegh, a member of the National Front, was elected Iranian prime-minister.
-As prime minister, he nationalized the Anglo-Iranian Oil Company which his predecessor had supported.
+As prime minister, he nationalized the Anglo-Persian Oil Company which his predecessor had supported.
 The nationalization of the British-funded Iranian oil industry, including the largest oil refinery in the world, was disastrous for Mosaddegh.
 A British naval embargo closed the British oil facilities, which Iran had no skilled workers to operate.
 In 1952, Mosaddegh resisted the royal refusal to approve his Minister of War and resigned in protest.
 The National Front took to the streets in protest.
 Fearing a loss of control, the military pulled its troops back five days later, and Shah Mohammad Reza Pahlavi gave in to Mosaddegh's demands.
 Mosaddegh quickly replaced military leaders loyal to the Shah with those loyal to him, giving him personal control over the military.
 Given six months of emergency powers, Mosaddegh unilaterally passed legislation.
 When that six months expired, his powers were extended for another year.
 In 1953, Mossadegh dismissed parliament and assumed dictatorial powers.
 This power grab triggered the Shah to exercise his constitutional right to dismiss Mosaddegh.
-Mosaddegh launched a military coup as the Shah fled the country.
+Mosaddegh launched a military coup, and the Shah fled the country.

 Under CIA Director Allen Dulles, Operation Ajax was put into motion.
 Its goal was to overthrow Mossadegh with military support from General Fazlollah Zahedi and install a pro-western regime headed by the Shah of Iran.
 Kermit Roosevelt Jr. oversaw the operation in Iran.
-On August 16, his new inner military circle protected a CIA paid mob led by Ayatollah Ruhollah Khomeini would spark what a US embassy officer called "an almost spontaneous revolution" but Mosaddegh, and the CIA had been unable to gain influence within the Iranian military.
-Their chosen man, former general Fazlollah Zahedi, had no troops to call on.
+On August 16, a CIA paid mob led by Ayatollah Ruhollah Khomeini would spark what a U.S. embassy officer called "an almost spontaneous revolution" but Mosaddegh was protected by his new inner military circle, and the CIA had been unable to gain influence within the Iranian military.
+Their chosen man, former General Fazlollah Zahedi, had no troops to call on.
 After the failure of the first coup, Roosevelt paid demonstrators to pose as communists and deface public symbols associated with the Shah.
 This August 19 incident helped foster public support of the Shah and led gangs of citizens on a spree of violence intent on destroying Mossadegh.
-An attack on his house would force Mossadegh to flee.
+An attack on his house forced Mossadegh to flee.
 He surrendered the next day, and his coup came to an end.